 This paper is structured as follows.
-A brief review of the theory of galaxy clustering in the presence of local-PNG is given in \autoref{sec:theory}, focusing on the scale-dependent bias.
-In \autoref{sec:simulations}, we present the \pngsim suit of simulations developed for this study.
-In \autoref{sec:methods-pk}, we describe the methods employed for defining and relating the different mass bins and estimate the power spectrum variance as well as how to apply the \textit{matching} technique to improve the constraints on the PNG response parameters.
-In \autoref{sec:results}, we present and discuss our main findings, including the constraints on the \bp parameter for mass selected haloes, together with the impact of using those priors to measure \fnl.
-In \autoref{sec:sec_convergence} we study the convergence of our analysis with different sets of simulations and mass resolutions.
-The set of tests performed to ensure the robustness of our results are described in \autoref{sec:robustness_tests}.
-In \autoref{sec:priors}, we discuss how the results we have obtained can be used as a prior for a DESI-like survey and how it would affect the constraints on \fnl.
-And finally, we present the conclusions in \autoref{sec:conclusions}.
+A brief review of the theory of galaxy clustering in the presence of local PNG is given in Section \ref{sec:theory}, focusing on the scale-dependent bias.
+In Section \ref{sec:simulations}, we present the \pngsim suit of simulations developed for this study.
+In Section \ref{sec:methods-pk}, we describe the methods employed for defining and relating the different mass bins, estimate the power spectrum variance, and apply the matching technique to improve the constraints on the PNG response parameters.
+In Section \ref{sec:results}, we present and discuss our main findings, including the constraints on the \bp parameter for mass-selected halos.
+In Section \ref{sec:sec_convergence}, we study the convergence of our analysis with different sets of simulations and mass resolutions.
+The set of tests performed to ensure the robustness of our results are described in Section \ref{sec:robustness_tests}.
+In Section \ref{sec:priors}, we discuss how our results can be used as a prior for a DESI-like survey and how it would affect the constraints on \fnl.
+Finally, we present our conclusions in Section \ref{sec:conclusions}.